Modi win engenders hopes for India's sluggish economy

 But that's easier said than done.
 States wield much of the power in approving projects, while only a quarter of approvals come from federal agencies.
 High corporate leverage and rising bad loans at Indian banks are also weighing on investments.

 "Investor sentiment has changed but government needs to follow it up with action to address structural bottlenecks," says M.S.
-Unnikrishnan, managing director at capital goods maker Thermax (THMX.NS), who expects a gradual recovery.
+Unnikrishnan, managing director at capital goods maker Thermax, who expects a gradual recovery.

 Short-term steps to boost activity could also raise concerns about the new government's commitment to fiscal deficit reduction.